remindmodel/remind/tutorials/15_Using_Python.md

 ## REMIND & Anaconda

-Conda is an open-source package and environment management system for Windows, macOS, and Linux.
+`conda` is an open-source package and environment management system for Windows, macOS, and Linux.
 It simplifies installing and managing Python dependencies and environments, making it ideal for running REMIND.
-For users running REMIND on their desktop, any Python installation will do; however, we recommend using Conda for its ease of managing dependencies and environments.
+For users running REMIND on their desktop, any Python installation will do; however, we recommend using `conda` for its ease of managing dependencies and environments.

 ### `conda` Environment for REMIND/MAGICC7 Operation on the Cluster